mnajjartabar/project/README.md

 <img src="results3.JPG" alt="sketch_image" width="600" aling="middle"/>
 <img src="results1.JPG" alt="sketch_image" width="615" aling="middle"/>

-Figure 3: Observed and predicted $SWC$ in milimeters across time at Hays Mesonet station.
+Figure 3: Observed and predicted *SWC* in milimeters across time at Lake City and Hays Mesonet stations.

-comentarios varios......

-Table 1:
+Overall the predictions behaved appropriately in general terms matching the soil wetting and drying periods without any problems.
+Initial estimation of profile SWC consistently shows poor concordance with observed data after five days the model is corrected and start showing a decent concordance.

+The goodness of the agreement between observed and predicted *profile_SWC* was tested using RMSE and MSE as is showing in Table 1.

+Table 1: RMSE and MSE for each tested station.
+Also is presented maximum, minimum and average SWC for the study period.

 |Station  |RMSE|MSE  |SWC_ave|SWC_min|SWC_max|
 |:------- |:--:|:---:|:-----:|:-----:|:-----:|